094459/blog/content/newsletter/aws-open-source-news-and-updates-85.md

 **Container Day x KubeCon**
 **October 12th, 8:00 AM – 4:00 PM (PDT)**

 The AWS Kubernetes team is back for the next instillment of Container Day x KubeCon, a full day of sessions on Amazon EKS and Kubernetes at AWS.
 In this live and virtual Twitch event, the AWS Kubernetes team, hosted by developer advocates Justin Garrison and Jesse Butler, will be covering new launches, demoing products and features, and answering your questions.
-[Sign up](https://aws-oss.beachgeek.co.uk/cr) to be reminded when things kick off.

 **GraphQL API security best practices with AWS AppSync and AWS Amplify** **14th October, 11am AEST**